The Boundary of a Square Tiling of a Graph coincides with the Poisson Boundary: Preliminaries

 \section{Preliminaries}

-Let $\g=(V,E)$ be a graph fixed throughout this section, where $V=V(G)$ is its set of vertices.
+Let $\g=(V,E)$ be a graph fixed throughout this section, where $V=V(G)$ is its set of vertices and $E= E(G)$ its set of edges.
 A \defi{walk} on \G\ is a (possibly finite) sequence \seq{v}\ of elements of $V$ \st\ $v_i$ is always connected to $v_{i+1}$ by an edge.
 More generally, we define a walk on the state space $V$ of a Markov chain in a similar manner, where we might or might not demand that the transition probabilities $p_{v_i \to v_{i+1}}$ be positive.

+A \defi{plane graph} is a graph \g endowed with a fixed embedding in the plane $\R^2$; more formally, \g is a plane graph if $V(G)\subset \R^2$ and each edge $e\in E(G)$ is an arc between its two vertices that does not meet any other vertices or edges.
+A graph is \defi{planar} if it admits an embedding in $\R^2$.
+Note that a given planar graph can be isomorphic (in the graph-therotic sense) to various plane graphs that cannot necessarily be mapped onto each other via a homeomorphism of $\R^2$.

+A plane graph $G\subset \R^2$ is \defi{uniquely absorbing}, if \fe\ finite subgraph $G_0$ \ti\ exactly one connected component $D$ of $\R^2\sm G_0$ that is \defi{absorbing}, that is, \rw\ on \g visits $G \sm D$ only finitely many times with positive probability (in particular, \g is transient).
+Uniquely absorbing graphs are precisely those admitting a square tiling.
+Example classes include all transient 1-ended planar graphs, which includes the bounded-degree 1-ended planar Gromov-hyperbolic graphs, all transient trees and, more generally, all transient graphs that can be embedded in $\R^2$ without accumulation points of vertices.

 We assume that \g is endowed with an assignment $c:E\to \R_+$ of \defi{conductances} to its edges, which are used to determine the behaviour of \rw\ on \g as follows.